-Corporate and Fiduciary Law
+Corporate and Fiduciary Litigation Expertise

 Morris James regularly tries cases in the Delaware Court of Chancery, the premier court in the United States for corporate law and fiduciary litigation, and one of our partners serves as a member of the Court of Chancery Rules Committee.
 We also try corporate and commercial disputes in the Delaware Superior Court and the United States District Court for the District of Delaware.